dongxinb/DBSphereTagCloud/README.md

 A 3D spherical tag cloud view of iOS.

+[Here](https://github.com/apparition47/DBSphereTagCloudSwift) is the Swift version of the cloud view.
+Thanks for [apparition47](https://github.com/apparition47).

 ## Introduction

 DBSphereTagCloud is a 3D spherical tag cloud view using UIKit.